LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-oo.rst

 #.
 Code a ``ToString()`` method that just returns the ``Value`` of a
    ``PositionType`` object.
 #.
 Use the *Generate* option again to add the ``Equals()`` and ``GetHashCode()``
    methods.
-Refer to the :ref:`previous section <equals-shortcut>` of this chapter if you need a quick review.
+Refer to the :ref:`final section <equals-shortcut>` of the "Classes and Objects, Part 2" chapter if you need a quick review.
 #.
 Assume that two ``PositionType`` objects are equal when their ``Id`` properties
    match.